Frequently Asked Questions

-Q We are a non-profit practice.
+Q We are a nonprofit organization.
 Do we still need a public performance license?

 A Yes.
-The U.S. Copyright Act applies equally to non-profit organizations and for-profit businesses, regardless of whether an admission or other fee is charged.
+The U.S. Copyright Act applies equally to nonprofit and for-profit organizations.

 A Yes.
-Members of the American Dental Association (ADA) and the American Academy of Pediatric Dentistry (AAPD) receive reduced license fees on the Umbrella License.
+Reduced pricing is available for members of the American Dental Association (ADA) and the American Academy of Pediatric Dentistry (AAPD).

 Q Does the license cover our entire office?

 A Yes.
-The Umbrella License allows unlimited exhibitions in any room in your office.
-However, large clinics with several shared reception areas may be licensed as separate locations.
+The Umbrella License allows for unlimited exhibitions in any room in your office.
+However, large clinics with several shared reception areas may require additional licenses.